 - Click Save Changes.

-After you create your new list fields, we'll match them with new customer data.
+After you create your new audience fields, we'll match them with new customer data.

-To connect the PayPal integration, you'll get the notification URL for your MailChimp list and add it to your PayPal settings.
-This will sync your MailChimp list with your PayPal account.
+To connect the PayPal integration, you'll get the notification URL for your Mailchimp audience and add it to your PayPal settings.
+This will sync your Mailchimp audience with your PayPal account.

-To find the notification URL for the list you want to sync with PayPal, follow these steps.
+To find the notification URL for the audience you want to sync with PayPal, follow these steps.

 - Click PayPal.

-- From the list drop-down menu, choose the list that will store your new PayPal customers.
+- From the list drop-down menu, choose the audience that will store your new PayPal customers.

-- Review the information that will be transmitted to your list.
+- Review the information that will be transmitted to your audience.

-If you want to sync information that requires a field that's missing from your list, add the field and restart this process.
+If you want to sync information that requires a field that's missing from your audience, add the field and restart this process.

 - Highlight and copy the Notification URL.